ConeDragon/docs/building/tracks/new/prepare-for-launch.md

 - Does the language have an official logo?
 If so
   - please include a link to an example
-  - please list the attribution requirements, and rights given for use of that logo
+  - please list the attribution requirements and rights given for the use of that logo
 - Does the language have an unofficial logo?
 If so
-  - please explain the ways in which people use the unofficial logo
+  - please explain how people use the unofficial logo
   - please include a link to an example
   - please list the attribution requirements of that logo